tonytvo/blog-generator/content/blog/getting-things-done-summary/index.md

 # Getting Projects Under Control

-- You need to set up systems and tricks that get you to think about your projects and situations more frequently, more easily, and more in depth.
+- You need to set up systems and tricks that get you to think about your projects and situations more frequently, easily, and in depth.
-- There are two types of projects, however, that deserve at least some sort of planning activity: (1) those that still have your attention even after you’ve determined their next actions, and (2) those about which potentially useful ideas and supportive detail just show up ad hoc.
+- There are two types of projects, however, that deserve at least some sort of planning activity: (1) those that still have your attention even after you’ve determined their next actions and (2) those about which potentially useful ideas and supportive detail just show up ad hoc.
-  - The first type—the projects that you know have other things about them that must be decided on and organized—will need a more detailed approach than just identifying a next action.
-For these you’ll need a more specific application of one or more of the other four phases of the natural planning model: purpose and principles, vision/outcome, brainstorming, and/or organizing.
+  - The first type—the projects you know have other things that must be decided on and organized—will need a more detailed approach than just identifying the next action.
+For these, you’ll need a more specific application of one or more of the other four phases of the natural planning model: purpose and principles, vision/outcome, brainstorming, and/or organizing.
-  - The second type—the projects for which ideas just show up, ad hoc, when you’re on a beach or in a car or in a meeting—need to have an appropriate place into which these associated ideas can be captured.
+  - The second type—the projects for which ideas just show up, ad hoc, when you’re on a beach or in a car or at a meeting—need to have an appropriate place to capture these associated ideas.
 Then they can reside there for later use as needed.
 - Tools matter for supporting project thinking.
 Some tips:
   - Make sure you always have a method of capturing ideas and information on hand.
   - Keep good writing tools around all the time.